Crotalaria cunninghamii: Economic

 Crotalaria cunninghamii has some economic purposes and is a good source of fibre used for weaving.
 Crotalaria cunninghamii is also a popular ornamental flower because of its unique shape.
 The Australian Botanic Gardens and Park Authority featured it as the in-season flower of the month in March 2019.

 Crotalaria cunninghamiis primary economic use is as an ornament in houses.
 Another economic purpose is processing into a fibre to create ropes and fish nets.
 The fibre was used by Aboriginal peoples to make sandals, fishing nets, canvas, and even pulp.
 A paper by Ds Davidson, published in 1947, noted that the Warnman people, an Aboriginal Australian group, used Crotalaria cunninghamii to make canvas shoes.
 The Warnman people primarily lived in the Gibson Desert and used Crotalaria cunninghamii fibre shoes to protect their feet from the hot sand and rugged stony desert ground.
-The way the fibre was constructed was by peeling off the soft bark and then tying the smaller fibres together and tying them around your feet.
+The fibre was constructed by peeling off the soft bark and then tying the smaller fibres together and tying them around your feet.
 The Indigenous people of the Little Sandy Desert also used the plant in this way, as well as for belts to hang food, such as goanna, from.

 Crotalaria cunninghamii has shown potential for use in commercial agriculture.
 Crotalaria cunninghamii has a symbiotic relationship with bacteria in the soil, which forms nodules and traps atmospheric nitrogen in the surrounding soil, making the species useful for replenishing soil nitrogen.
 Crotalaria cunninghamii and 17 other wildflower seeds were analysed by the Australian Journal of Agricultural Research to see whether their seeds were viable for the production of essential oils and hydrocarbons and used as human food.
 It was found that Crotalaria cunninghamii has a large percentage of crude oil and protein that could potentially be of use.
 Its ability to grow with little water and soil management and its high percentages of crude oil and proteins could make Crotalaria cunninghamii a useful plant economically to produce biofuel or human use of natural oils.